Market maker

-A market maker or liquidity provider is a company or an individual that quotes both a buy and a sell price in a tradable asset held in inventory, hoping to make a profit on the difference, which is called the bid–ask spread or turn.
+A market maker or liquidity provider is a company or individual that quotes both a buy and a sell price in a tradable asset held in inventory, hoping to make a profit on the difference, which is called the bid–ask spread or turn.
 This stabilizes the market, reducing price variation (volatility) by setting a trading price range for the asset.

 In U.S. markets, the U.S. Securities and Exchange Commission defines a "market maker" as a firm that stands ready to buy and sell stock on a regular and continuous basis at a publicly quoted price.
 A Designated Primary Market Maker (DPM) is a specialized market maker approved by an exchange to guarantee a buy or sell position in a particular assigned security, option, or option index.

 In currency exchange

 Most foreign exchange trading firms are market makers, as are many banks.
 The foreign exchange market maker both buys foreign currency from clients and sells it to other clients.
 They derive income from the trading price differentials, helping the market by providing liquidity, reducing transaction costs, and facilitating trade.